Verity is a Physics with Teaching Bsc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 The Nuckelavee is a skinless horse-like demon, which is described as being particularly vile with no redeeming qualities at all.
 People are so terrified of The Nuckelavee that they do not even say its name without immediately following it with a prayer.
-It is described as having a mans torso attached to a horse's back, as though a rider were sitting on the horse.
+It is described as having a man's torso attached to a horse's back, as though a rider were sitting on the horse.
 The creature has two heads, one a horse head on the horse body, and one a giant human head on the torso.
-The breath that comes from either of these head is enough to make crops wither and die, and livestock get sick.
+The breath that comes from either of these heads is enough to make crops wither and die, and livestock are sickened.

 The Nuckelavee is said to fix his red eyes on you.
 When The Nuckelavee is angered and displeased it can cause giant plagues, resulting in the deaths of people, animals and plants, and droughts.

 The Pech is a short gnome creature which is an enemy to the Scots.
 They are said to have been native to Scotland, and an aboriginal race which built some of the standing stones in ancient Scotland.
 They battled with the modern Scots when they appeared, it is unknown what happened exactly, but since they are not around it is assumed that they lost.
 As such their talent for brewing heather ale was also lost.
 It is unknown how The Pech could have lost any fight when they were so strong that they can crush metal with their bare hands, even when old and infirm.